 Organic LED (OLED) screens deliver outstanding image quality, brightness, and contrast by using organic compounds to emit visible light.
-These displays are light and thin and allow for a higher contrast ratio.
-It’s a technology that’s been around for a few years and has rapidly taken over the TV market.
+These displays are light and thin and allow for extremely wide and accurate colors, incredible brightness, and the contrast ratios available.
+OLED technology has been around for a few years and has rapidly taken over the TV market.

-However, you can now find these screens on laptops, too, making for an interesting choice if you want stunning visuals on the go.
-Here, we selected some of the best OLED laptops with outstanding visuals currently on the market.
-If display quality is indeed important, one of these laptops should be your ideal candidate.
+You can find these screens on laptops, too, making for an interesting choice if you want stunning visuals on the go.
+Here, we selected some of the best OLED laptops with outstanding displays now on the market.
+The tops the list because of its display of bright, bold colors, but it’s not the only great option.
+If display quality is indeed important, one of these laptops should be ideal.

 The best OLED laptops at a glance

 - Asus ZenBook Flip S OLED

 Why you should pick this: The XPS 15 is already an awesome laptop, but the OLED display takes it to a whole new level.

 Who’s it for: Video editors, photographers, and content creators.